NVIDIA/framework-reproducibility/pytorch.md

 torch.manual_seed(SEED) # torch.cuda.manual_seed_all(SEED) is not required
 ```

+It's often worth confirming that the trainable variables are being reproducibly
+initialized by creating and printing some kind of digest of all the trainable
+variables before beginning to train.
+Appropriate digests include a sum or a
+hash.

 ## Data Loader

 You'll need to make sure that your data loader process is reproducible, so that
 the sequence of examples or batches of examples delivered to your model are
-prefectly reproducible.
-If you have a mutli-threaded data loader, then it's
+perfectly reproducible.
+If you have a mutlithreaded data loader, then it's
 important not to share PRNG state between threads.
 There may be other
-dataloader restrictions that I'm not yet aware of.
+data loader restrictions that I'm not yet aware of.

 Reproducible inter-epoch re-shuffling can be attained by creating
 an instance (`self.g`) of `torch.Generator` in your